saimn/sigal/docs/installation.rst

     apt-get build-dep python-dev python-imaging

+  Debian/Sid users can use the experimental ``python-imaging`` package that is built from Pillow source.

 - For Archlinux, there is a package_ for sigal in the AUR which already uses Pillow.